0xrawsec/golang-misp/README.md

 # Documentation

-Install the golang-misp package into your go project.
+Install the golang-misp package into your go project and issue the following command.

 ```
 go doc misp